calliope-project/solar-and-wind-potentials/README.md

 * `data`: place for raw data, whether retrieved manually and automatically
 * `build`: will contain all results (does not exist initially)

-## Citation

-If you use this code or data in an academic publication, please see `CITATION.md`.

 ## License

 The code in this repo is MIT licensed, see `./LICENSE.md`.
-This excludes the KlinicSlab font family (all files in `./report/fonts/`) which is copyright Lost Type.